kocabiyik/aws-ml/ec2.md

 * Partition

 ### Elastic Network Interfaces
-represents a virtual network card.
+Represents a virtual network card.
 * You can attach it to instances on the fly.
 * Bound to a specific AZ.

 ### EC2 Hibernate
 - Saving the RAM state to an EBS
 - Next time, it will boot faster
-- The saved data is encyrited.
+- The saved data is encrypted.
-- Use cases: long running processes, saving the ram state, services that take time to initialize.
+- Use cases: long-running processes, saving the ram state, services that take time to initialize.

-### Scalibility & High Availability
+### Scalability & High Availability

-** Scalibility** means that the system can handle when there is a high load.
+** Scalability** means that the system can handle when there is a high load.
-* Vertical Scalibility: increasing the size of the instance.
+* Vertical Scalability: increasing the size of the instance.
 Eg: t2.micro > t2.large.
 Use case: non-distributed DBs.
-There is a limit for the scaling because of hardware limit.
+There is a limit for the scaling because of the hardware limit.
-* Horizontal Scalibility: adding new instances in case of high loads.
+* Horizontal Scalability: adding new instances in case of high loads.
 So there exists a distributed system.

 **Availability** means the system is running at least two different AZ.
 The objective is avoiding data loss.